Luke 6:43-45

 The mouth reveals what the heart stores, just as fruit reveals the tree.

 44 For each tree is known by its own fruit.
-For people don’t gather figs from thorns, nor do they gather grapes from a bramble bush.
+Indeed, figs are not gathered from thornbushes, nor grapes from brambles.

-45 The good man out of the good treasure of his heart brings out that which is good, and the evil man out of the evil treasure of his heart brings out that which is evil, for out of the abundance of the heart, his mouth speaks.
+45 The good man brings good things out of the good treasure of his heart, and the evil man brings evil things out of the evil treasure of his heart.
+For out of the overflow of the heart the mouth speaks.

 The mouth reveals what the heart stores, just as fruit reveals the tree.